prajeetsenthil/Prajeetsenthil/README.md

 ###

-<p align="left">I'm ... from ....<br><br>- 🔭 Electrical and Electronics Engineer with experience in circuit design, embedded systems, and power systems. <br>- 📚 Skilled in hardware troubleshooting, simulation software, and PCB design.<br>- ⚡ Adept at collaborating in multidisciplinary teams to deliver innovative engineering solutions.</p>
+<p align="left">I'm Prajeet<br><br>- 🔭 Electrical and Electronics Engineer with experience in circuit design, embedded systems, and power systems. <br>- 📚 Skilled in hardware troubleshooting, simulation software, and PCB design.<br>- ⚡ Adept at collaborating in multidisciplinary teams to deliver innovative engineering solutions.</p>

 ###